 An intrauterine device (IUD) is a small contraceptive device that is put into the uterus (womb) to prevent pregnancy.
 The two types available in Australia are the copper IUD and the hormonal IUD (Mirena and Kyleena).

 The hormonal IUD contains progestogen, which is a synthetic version of the hormone progesterone that women make naturally.

 Both types are among the most effective methods of contraception and can stay in place for at least five years.

 How IUDs work

 IUDs affect the way sperm move and survive in the uterus, stopping these cells from reaching and fertilising the ovum (egg).
 IUDs can also change the lining of the uterus to stop a fertilised ovum from sticking.
 The hormonal IUD can make the fluid at the opening to the uterus thicker, stopping sperm from getting through.
 It can also affect ovulation by changing the hormones that cause an ovum to be released each month.

 When choosing the method of contraception that best suits you, it can help to talk to a doctor or nurse about your options.
 Different methods may suit you at different times in your life.
 A doctor or nurse can give you information about the benefits and risks of using the copper or hormonal IUD, as well as other methods of contraception.
-Other methods include the contraceptive implant or injection, the vaginal ring or the combined oral contraceptive pill.

 The copper IUD is a small plastic device with copper wire wrapped around it and a fine nylon thread attached to the end.
 When the device is in place, the thread comes out through the cervix (entrance to the uterus) into the top of the vagina.
 This piece of thread lets you check that the IUD is still in place and makes it easy for a doctor to take it out.
 You cannot feel the thread unless you put your finger deep inside your vagina.